sensiblecodeio/databaker/README.md

-# databaker
+# ONSdatabaker
-Excel Output Transformation language for the UK's Office of National Statistics.
-Documentation currently at http://scraperwiki.github.io/eot-docs/
+databaker is an Excel Output Transformation language for the UK's Office of National Statistics.
+Documentation at http://scraperwiki.github.io/eot-docs/

-Branched from originally commissioned version to continue development.
+ONSdatabaker was branched from that originally commissioned version to continue development.